ausbin/sandvich/README.md

 config
 ------

 As mentioned above, sandvich is based around a data pool.
 In the default interface this is initialized by a yaml file named `config.yml`.
-If you're not familiar with YAML, it might be helpful to familiarize yourself with it via [its website](http://yaml.org/) or the [wikipedia article](https://en.wikipedia.org/wiki/Yaml).
+If you're not familiar with yaml, it might be helpful to familiarize yourself with it via [its website](http://yaml.org/) or the [wikipedia article](https://en.wikipedia.org/wiki/Yaml).

 Here's an example config file: